How to contact us regarding data requests:

 Training & Review

-All staff are trained and fully informed of their responsibilities at recruitment and Induction stages.
-All staff receive regular training to ensure constant updates and on-going compliance with all legislative requirements.
+All staff are trained and fully informed of their responsibilities at recruitment and induction stages.
+All staff will receive regular training to ensure constant updates and on-going compliance with all legislative requirements.
 CCP regularly reviews and updates all our Policies, Procedures and practices including: Data Protection, Privacy, Document Retention & Disposal and record maintenance.

 Changes to our Privacy Notice